-The Panel noted the complainants' concern that the advertisement was placed in the windows of a lingerie store located in shopping centres.

-The Panel considered that the audience would be broad and would include some children, however noted that it was unlikely that it would include a significant proportion of children.
+The Panel noted that the advertisement is placed in the front store window in a shopping centre.
+The Panel considered that the audience would be broad and would include some children, but it was unlikely that it would include a significant proportion of children.